AcnoSaga/cosc94/week2.md

 ## 2. Accomplishments

-A list of tasks and milestones that have been accomplished over the week.
+Tasks and milestones that have been accomplished over the week:

-- Task/Milestone 1
-- Task/Milestone 2
-- Task/Milestone 3
-- ...
+### 2.1.
+Tacotron2-based spectogram generation pipeline

 ---